ckerce/Transformer-Sandbox/README.md

 # Simplified Transformer Blocks

+This fork of nanoGPT adds an implementation of the transformer architecture described in the  [Simplifying Transformer Blocks](https://arxiv.org/abs/2311.01906) paper.
+The main additons are the `SimplifiedTransformerBlock` and `CausalShapedAttention` classes to the `model.py` file, with some modifications to the supporting code to run the implementation.  `SimplifiedTransformerBlock` is used as a drop in replacement for the `Block` class in `model.py`.

-In their paper [Simplifying Transformer Blocks](https://arxiv.org/abs/2311.01906), Bobby He and Thomas Hofmann @ ETH Zurich provide a simplification of the transformer block.
+Details for the method come from the paper [Simplifying Transformer Blocks](https://arxiv.org/abs/2311.01906), in which Bobby He and Thomas Hofmann @ ETH Zurich provide a simplification of the transformer block.
 Their approach uses signal propagation concpets and careful experimental analysis to trim down and re-organize the block architecture.
 The result is a training-parity-efficient architecture for transformers that (1) reduces the number of normalization layers, (2) parallelizes the attention and feed-forward network layers, and (3) removes skip connections.
 Their approach additionally shows that the Value (V) and post-attention Projection matricies (W_O) are not necessary for stable training in the new architecture, reducing total parameter count in the block.

 ![SAS-p](assets/SAS-P.png)